FranciscoRiano/team9_airbnb_amsterdam_analysis/README.md

 ---

 __Do factors like distance to/from Amsterdam Central station, distance to/from Schiphol airport, distance to/from tram stops and distance to/from metro stops influence the prices of AirBnB listings?
-And does the effect of the several infrastructure components on AirBnB pricing differ depending on whether there is a holiday or not?__
+And does the effect of the several infrastructure components on AirBnB pricing differ depending on whether there is a holiday/weekend or not?__

 <p align="center">
   <img width="70%" src="https://blog.atairbnb.com/wp-content/uploads/2015/06/DynamicPricing-Blog-AL-02-03.jpg">